leehadley/techchallenge/Readme.md

 On running the application, I type £3,496,002.08

-The console responds - “three million, four hundred and ninety-six thousand and two pounds and eight pence”
+The console responds - “three million four hundred and ninety-six thousand and two pounds and eight pence”

 ### Acceptance Criteria